Window treatments play an important role in our home life, but they also play a prominent and critical role in the commercial world as well.

 With so many wonderful window treatment options available, it can be a little overwhelming to know exactly where to get started.

 Whether you are looking for commercial or residential window treatments, working with a Gotcha Covered Design Team Expert is the best way to take the first step.
 Their expertise will help get you started on the right path to finding the perfect window treatments to fit your needs, style, and budget.
-They can also show you some of the exciting new options for motorization and connected home systems.
+They can also show you some of the exciting new options for motorization and smart home systems.

 Call us at (888) 650-6187 or schedule a free design consultation for your commercial or residential space.
 We are now offering virtual or in-person consultations.